dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

 yarn docker-compose:dev
 ```

 Once all the environments are up and running, open your browser and go to `http://localhost:8081/`.
-You will be prompt to log in to mongo-express.
+You will be prompted to log in to mongo-express.
 Type in the username (`admin`) and password (`mexpress`) we have provided in the `docker-compose.yml`.

 After successfully logging in, you should see something like this: